CrazyGaffer/TeamProject/README.md

 3 milestones: 1.User stories and general app functionality with design without any code yet 2.
 Code MVC (most viable product) 3.
 Establish firebase and API connection to MCV and add final touches (either design wise or code wise or both);

 Link to Asana project board https://app.asana.com/0/1199564293343919/list

+Roman mostly dealt with code and degisn and Ursel dealt with app design and general project management